ikbhaddley/Science_attitudes/README.md

 but otherwise the scripts are identical although output tables are renamed.
-The input data is the same : "Public Voice - Genetics Society 311022.sav" The recoding script is: "survey_data_recoded_mine_veryneg.R" The recoding output is: "survey_data_recoded_mine_fullneg.csv" The analysis script is: "grandscript_fullmodel_december2.R"
+The input data is the same : "Public Voice - Genetics Society 311022.sav" The recoding script is: "survey_data_recoded_mine_veryneg.R" The recoding output is: "survey_data_recoded_mine_veryneg.csv" The analysis script is: "grandscript_fullmodel_december_veryneg.R"